-My apartment is on Kavinsky street, which is in the Jewish district.
+My apartment was on Kavinsky street, which is in the Jewish district.
 It is, I am told, dead trendy now.
 It is strange how these areas suddenly become fashionable.

 Opposite my apartment is a famous ‘ruin pub’.
 The name is Szimpla Kert (or ‘simple garden’).
 Ruin pubs have sprung up in Budapest in the past few years, taking over an old warehouse or other unused space, decorating it with an eclectic mix of things rummaged from old houses and closed-down factories, and opening it as a bar.
 Often, as with this one, it is much more than a bar and there is also live music, cabaret and all kinds of things going on there.
 Szimpla kert has a film festival and open air cinema too, and on Sundays there is a farmer’s market.